semmypurewal/BeginningJavaScript/04-conditionals/readme.md

 string and it ends in a question mark.
 We'll use this function in the next practice problem.

+6. Re-implement our improveTweet function so it can generate any of lol, omg, lmao, and rofl.

-6. The Magic 8 Ball is a classic toy that allows you to ask a yes/no question and it responds with a random answer.
+7. The Magic 8 Ball is a classic toy that allows you to ask a yes/no question and it responds with a random answer.
 Most of the time (at least half) it responds with a "positive" answer, about a quarter of the time it responds with a "neutral" answer, and about a quarter of the time it responds with a